Darwood Kaye: Pastor Smith

-After serving in the United States Army for a year and a half, Smith attended La Sierra University, a Seventh-day Adventist college in Riverside, California.
+After serving in the U.S. Army for a year and a half, Smith attended La Sierra University, a Seventh-day Adventist college in Riverside, California.
 He married another student attending La Sierra, Jean Venden, in June 1951, with whom he had four sons: Dan, David, Richard, and Donald.

 Smith became a minister in the Seventh-day Adventist Church, ministering at churches in the nearby cities of San Diego, Palm Springs, Escondido, Santa Maria, Oceanside. and in northern California at the Saint Helena SDA church.

 In 1957, the Smiths moved to Siam (present day Thailand), where Darwood, now known as Pastor Ken Smith, did missionary work.
 Three years later, the couple's fourth son, Donald, was born in Bangkok.
 The Smiths remained in Thailand for fourteen years before going back to the U.S. permanently.
 Smith continued his clerical career, ministering in several Southern California churches and supervising missionary work.

 Death and legacy

-On May 15, 2002, Smith was severely injured in a hit and run accident on Arlington Avenue in Riverside, California.
+On May 15, 2002, Smith was severely injured in a hit and run crash on Arlington Avenue in Riverside, California.
 He died later that evening at Riverside Community Hospital, surrounded by his family.
 He was buried at the Crestlawn Memorial Park in Riverside.

 His son David wrote the biography Finding Waldo: From Little Rascal to Adventist Pastor by Darwood Kaye (Pacific Press, 2009).